 The connection between Korea and the CCP dates from the late 30’s and early 40’s.
 (See Article 54 )

-Like in other Asian states, the CCP and the GMD are eager to recruit Overseas Chinese (almost 50.000) to their camp.
+Like in other Asian states, the CCP and the GMD were eager to recruit Overseas Chinese (almost 50.000) to their camp.
 The apprehension that Overseas Chinese, both in Korea and elsewhere, were providing ideological and material support to the GMD heightened and accelerated the efforts of Ding Xuesong and other prominent Chinese Communist cadres in Korea.
 They were eager to establish a solid foundation of support for the CCP among Overseas Chinese.
 It's worth noting, however, that the GMD, represented by Ambassador Shao Yulin in Seoul, was equally preoccupied with influencing the political allegiance of the Overseas Chinese in Korea.
+In 1946, the CCP and the Korean Workers’ Party(KWP) started an Overseas Chinese Affairs Committee within the KWP, and in October 1946 the Overseas Chinese Federation (OCF) is founded as a grassroot organization.
+The OCF penetrated down to village level and tried to form occupational, youth and women’s groups.
+Elementary schools were opened and in 1949 there were about 50 elementary schools in North Korea.

 During the civil war, Overseas Chinese took care of wounded PLA soldiers from Shandong and Southern Manchuria.
 How successful the OCF was is difficult to measure.